algorithmica-org/algorithmica/content/english/hpc/arithmetic/numerical.md

 I_y \approx \frac{3}{2} L (B - \sigma) - \frac{1}{2} I_x
 $$

 It turns out, we don't even need to calculate logarithm in the first place: the formula above is just a constant minus the half of integer reinterpretation of $x$.
-It is switten in the code as:
+It is written in the code as:

 ```cpp
 i = * ( long * ) &y;
 i = 0x5f3759df - ( i >> 1 );
 ```

-We reinterpred `y` as an intger on the first line, and then plug into in to the formula, the first term of which is the magic number $\frac{3}{2} L (B - \sigma) = \mathtt{0x5F3759DF}$, while the second is calculated with a binary shift instead of division.
+We reinterpret `y` as an integer on the first line, and then plug into in to the formula, the first term of which is the magic number $\frac{3}{2} L (B - \sigma) = \mathtt{0x5F3759DF}$, while the second is calculated with a binary shift instead of division.

 ### Iterating with Newton's Method